11 Snakes Which Are Easy To Step On

 Source: iNaturalist user hopeland – CC BY 4.0

-Possibly the worst snake on Earth, not for raw venom potency, but for deaths, life-changing injuries, and overall bite statistics.
-Russell’s vipers inhabit virtually of India, and are an ambush snake that preys on rodents and Indian palm squirrels.
+Perhaps the worst snake on Earth, not for raw venom potency, but for deaths, life-changing injuries and overall bite statistics.
+The Russell’s viper inhabits almost all of India and Sri Lanka, and is an ambush predator which preys on rodents and Indian palm squirrels.
 Symptoms include redness and blistering after 10 minutes, and plummeting blood pressure after 20 minutes.

-There’s a saving grace though.
-In 2019, scientists implanted radio chips into 18 Russell’s vipers and tracked their progress through the countryside.
-The snakes often dozed just feet from farmers without attacking.
-Being stepped on caused an eruption of rage, but a few didn’t react even when stepped on.
-Somehow, they didn’t feel enough pain to activate their aggressive instincts.
-This snake is very lazy, and if you get lucky, the one you accidentally step on might be severely lazy.
+There’s one saving grace though.
+In 2019, scientists implanted radio chips into 18 Russell’s vipers, and tracked their progress.
+They found that the snakes often dozed just feet from farmers without attacking.
+Being stepped on usually caused an eruption of rage, but a few didn’t even react when stepped on.
+Somehow, they didn’t feel enough pain for their defensive instincts to be activated.
+The Russell’s viper is always lazy, but if you get lucky, the one you step on might be severely lazy.

 Cape House Snake Boaedon capensis